 Thus strictly speaking flexibility is part of mobility.

-Anyway, back to the question on Overhead Squat Flexibility, in order to execute an Overhead Squat, the athlete needs to have appropriate flexibility in the calf, hamstring and shoulder girdle.
-Believe me, I have worked with professional tennis player and beach volleyball players and I have seen some tight shoulder girdles!
+Anyway, back to the question on Overhead Squat Flexibility, in order to execute an Overhead Squat, the athlete needs to have appropriate flexibility in the calf, hamstring, and shoulder girdle.
+Believe me, I have worked with professional tennis players and beach volleyball players, who obviously use their shoulders extensively, and I have seen some tight shoulder girdles!

 Check out the video tutorial on common Overhead Squat flexibility issues

 As I like to say, all bodyparts have to work in conjunction for the Overhead Squat to be successful.

 As much as the Overhead Squat works on mobility, it works as well on stability.